jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 Scrooge: What do you want?
 ```

-It works.
+It works...
 But the implemenation doesn't really capture how people greet each other.
-Moods are dynamic to people and influence how we greet each other.
-If we wanted to change Scrooge to be a `NicePerson` we'd have to construct them all over again.
-We'd even have to modify the variable `scrooge` to be a `var` instead of `val`.
-What I like about Kotlin, is that it now forces us to declare `scrooge` as the type `Person`.
-In Java, we always declare our types and this would've been the norm, but in this instance, to me, things are starting to smell.
+Moods are dynamic and influence how we greet each other.
+If we wanted Scrooge to be a `NicePerson` we'd have to construct him all over again, however, Scrooge isn't being reborn we're just trying to change behavior!
+If we wanted to re-construct Scrooge, Kotlin would forces us to write our code a little differently.
+We'd have to modify the variable `scrooge` to be a `var` instead of `val` declare `scrooge` as the type `Person`.
+In Java, we always declare our types and this would've been the norm, but in this instance, to me, it fells like Kotlin is trying to tell us things are starting to smell.

 e.g.